 Now purple produce might seem like a difficult color to cover in your diet.
 But let me tell you, there are a lot of hidden purple gems out there that taste absolutely delicious!

 Purple potatoes are great for boosting immunity and helping to reduce inflammation.
-This is in part thanks to their rich sources of the antioxidant anthocyanin.
+This is partly in thanks to their rich sources of the antioxidant anthocyanin.
 We know that certain foods are very inflammatory in our system and we want to avoid them.
-Inflammation can be systemic, affecting your organs and internal structures.
-Want to learn more about how to reduce inflammation in your life?
-Check out one of my earlier VLOGS, where I discuss many different factors that can help keep inflammation down as much as possible.
+Inflammation can be systemic, affecting our organs and internal structures.

 Not only are purple potatoes creamy and delicious, but also they have a slightly nutty taste that really ramps up this Purple Potato Cabbage Soup recipe.
 If you aren’t in the mood for soup but you still want to try out some purple potatoes, check out my Vegan Purple Potato Salad recipe.
-This is one is a crowd please and it is so much healthier than those mayo filled potato salads.
+This is one is a crowd pleaser and it is so much healthier than those mayo-filled potato salads.

 Beautifying Purple Cabbage

 Want even more evidence of how powerful purple produce can be?
 Let’s talk about purple cabbage, also referred to as red cabbage.
 Sure you’ve seen this vibrant produce in the store, sitting right next to its sister, green cabbage.
-But did you know, purple cabbage actually has 6 to 8 times more vitamin C than green.
-That’s right Beauties!
+But did you know, purple cabbage actually has 6-8 times more vitamin C than green cabbages do?
+That’s right, Beauties!
 Talk about an immunity boost!

 Eat purple cabbage for beautiful glowing skin too!
-It contains vitamins A, and D, which smooth lines and repair damaged tissues.
-Plus cabbage is a well-known source at reducing crow’s feet – those wrinkles that show up uninvited between your brows.
+It contains vitamins A and D, which smooth lines and repair damaged tissues.
+Plus cabbage is a well-known source of reducing crow’s feet – those wrinkles that show up uninvited around your eyes.
 In fact, crow’s feet can actually be an indication of high cortisol levels.
 This is because high cortisol can cause the skin to break down faster and wrinkles to appear.
-The adrenal gland is responsible for making cortisol.
 So to reduce those lines, try an eat more anti-inflammatory and vitamin A-, C- and E-rich foods.

 One other way you can help prevent crow’s feet is to try out my Feel Good Skincare System.
 Its system delivers visible results at any age.
 Brighten, smooth, firm and even skin tone in four easy steps as you create glowing radiant skin with the perfect skincare regimen.
 Our plant-based, clean formulas are rich in skin-loving nutrients, protective antioxidants and most importantly, they produce results!
 The Solluna skincare philosophy is that you shouldn’t need a million products to look good, but the ones you do use should count.
 Have more beautiful, healthier-looking skin and feel good doing it.

 More and more studies are pointing to signs that cabbage has the potential power to benefit our intestines too!
-This is in a huge part to its major nutrients, including glucosinolates and the anti-inflammatory isothiocyanates (or ITCs made from them), antioxidant polyphenols, and the amino acid-like substance called glutamine.
-Sounds like a mouth full, right?!
-All I really want you to remember here Beauty is that cabbage is powerful.
-And purple cabbage is even that much more!
+This is mainly due to its major nutrients, including glucosinolates and the anti-inflammatory isothiocyanates (or ITCs made from them), antioxidant polyphenols, and the amino acid-like substance called glutamine.
+Sounds like a mouthful, right?!
+All I really want you to remember here, Beauty, is that purple cabbage is powerful.
 So don’t shy away from it the next time you see it in the store.
 Pick it up and bring it home for your next batch of Purple Potato Cabbage Soup.

 I just absolutely love making this beautiful and delicious Purple Potato Cabbage Soup recipe.
-It’s hearty, and warming making that much better to enjoy during these winter months!
+It’s hearty and warming, making it that much better to enjoy during these winter months!
 Plus it’s loaded with antioxidants and yummy nutrients that explode in your mouth.
-Why not make it easy on yourself this week and serve this up.
-Packed with amazing veggies and all in one bowl, this will become one of your favorite meals!
+Why not make it easy on yourself this week and serve this up?
+Packed with amazing veggies all in one bowl, this will become one of your favorite meals!
 I really think you’re going to love this Purple Potato Cabbage Soup recipe!
 So let’s get making it!

 - 2 Tbs. coconut oil